garrandall/popular-music-data/tracks/you-don-t-have-to-cry-rene-angela.md

 You don't have to cry
-Ooh...I'll be right by your side to help you be strong Baby, dry your eyes
+Oh...I'll be right by your side to help you be strong Baby, dry your eyes
 Hold on
 ‘Cause I can pull you through these times and help you be strong, yeah